hosea-natanael/goal-calendar/README.md

 pnpm dev
 ```

-Open [http://localhost:5173](htttp://localhost:5173) in your browser and register an account to login to finally use the app.
+Open [http://localhost:5173](htttp://localhost:5173) in your browser and register an account to login and finally use the app.